What are the new Permitted Development Rights?

 This part is relevant if you are creating additional flats, on top of residential, commercial or mixed-use buildings.

 Initially, Class A allowed for new dwellinghouses on top of a detached block of flats.
-This was swiftly followed by classes AA, AB, AC and AD, which added a comparable Permitted Development Rights for commercial and mixed-use properties.
+This was swiftly followed by classes AA, AB, AC and AD, which added comparable Permitted Development Rights for commercial and mixed-use properties.
 They also gave new rights to single dwelling houses:

 - Class AA is relevant for a commercial or mixed-use detached building